Disclosure: This is a sponsored post, but as always my opinions are 100% my own.

 You’ve got to just try and imagine the aroma as this delicious dessert was baking and bubbling inside the pizza oven.
 Maybe this video I shared on Instagram will help. (click play when you hover on the photo)

 Of course, this cobbler can be baked in your kitchen oven as well, but baking it outdoors was fun!
 The pizza oven is a steel box lined with baking stones that sits right on your grill.
-This nifty grill accessory is available at Sam’s Club locations across the United States or online.
+This nifty grill accessory is available at Sam’s Club locations across the United States.

 - 1 stick butter, melted